hlotvonen/glyph-drawing-club/README.md

 - [ ] Color tool
 - [ ] Make a video tutorial
-- [x] Add masking (like Taiwanese ANSI)
 - [ ] Add faster working mode for working with Taiwanese ANSI
 - [ ] UI improvements
-- [x] Fix performance issues when the canvas is large.
+- [ ] Fix performance issues when the canvas is large.
-- [x] For some reason, photoshop gives an error when opening the exported `.jpg` file.
-Workaround is to open the image in any other software (like Preview on Mac), export it again, and it should open normally now.
 - [ ] Glyph offset x & y needs a rework
-- [x] "Reset to default" button offset y is sometimes incorrect

 #### To-do in the future (maybe)

 - [ ] Tooltips
+- [ ] Tabbed sidebar
+- [ ] Save& load keymappings
+- [ ] Fill area with random glyphs
+- [ ] Insert glyph with different modifiers (size, rotate, flip, etc)
+- [ ] Mobile version?
-- [ ] Export as vector data
+- [ ] Export as vector
-- [x] Typing mode
 - [ ] Undo/redo functionality
 - [ ] Feature to overlap characters
 - [ ] Gallery, where users can upload their creations
-- [ ] Frames (to make animation)
+- [ ] Frames with onion skin (to make animation)
 - [ ] Real textmode with UTF

 #### Bugs

 - [ ] Chrome & Windows when trying to drag and drop a font gives Uncaught TypeError: Failed to execute 'readAsArrayBuffer' on 'FileReader': parameter 1 is not of type 'Blob'. at HTMLBodyElement.GlyphSelect.\_this.onDrop
+- [ ] Safari export doesn't work
+- [ ] Safari doesn't display grid (lines have to be 1 px in order to show)

 ### About
 GlyphDrawing.club has been designed and developed by [@hlotvonen](http://heikkilotvonen.fi) and [@i-tu](https://github.com/i-tu) using React and MobX.
 For help, ideas, contributions, etc. open an issue or send an email to [hlotvonen@gmail.com](mailto:hlotvonen@gmail.com).